Overcoming Seasonal Depression and Rediscovering My Love of Fall

 I also believe the lifestyle changes I’ve made over the last several months have had a significant positive impact on my mental health.
 Giving up animal products and adopting a whole-food plant-based diet has been an absolute game changer as far as my mood and energy are concerned.
 I’m out in nature more and on social media less.
 I’m living with less and no longer feeling tied down by material possessions as a result.
 I have a mostly consistent yoga routine that keeps my body strong and my mind sharp and present.
 Above all, I’ve stopped caring about what other people and society, as a whole, expect of me.
 My life might be untraditional, but I’ve never felt healthier or happier, and if that means living with my parents for another few years while I grow my writing career and find new ways to practice kindness towards myself and this beautiful, precious world around me, you’d better bet that’s what I’m going to do.
 And if anyone believes that’s wrong or shameful, then I don’t really give a damn.

 Fall is a time of many changes, and the biggest one for me this year has been reclaiming a joy I thought I’d lost forever.
 The joy of watching the leaves change colors and feeling the air get crisper and inhaling the aromatic flavors of autumn—and enjoying the mouthwatering foods those flavors create.
 The joy of realizing that I’ve moved on; that I’ve relinquished the sullen little girl who felt safer in hospitals than outside in the real world and embraced the independent young woman I am today.
 The joy of looking towards the future, not with fear and apprehension but with hope and excitement for everything still to come.
-The way I see it; if I, someone who’d once felt so dispirited by the cold and dark that I’d dreamt of moving someplace warm, could now tolerate and even thrive in it, then nothing, and I mean nothing, is off-limits.
+The way I see it; if I, someone who’d once felt so dispirited by the cold and dark that I’d dreamt of moving someplace warm, could grow to tolerate and even thrive in it, then anything is possible.

 5 thoughts on “Overcoming Seasonal Depression and Rediscovering My Love of Fall”